Table of Contents

 That’s where we come in.
 Our behaviour-based assessment does what it says on the tin – measures your experienced candidates’ natural behaviour, and maps it to those that make up your unique company culture.
 Represented in just one number, their Fit Score, that insight instantly tells you whether they’ll take to your culture like a duck to water – or, perhaps, slightly less smoothly.

 Research shows that poor cultural fit can increase turnover, costing up to 60% of an employee’s annual salary.
-If you want teams that stick, let’s talk about how our psychometric assessment can help measure cultural fit in your experienced hires.
+If you want teams that stick, let’s talk about how our psychometric assessment can help measure cultural fit in your experienced hire recruitment.
 Click here, and let’s chat.

 Download our Playbook for CV-less hiring to find out how hiring for potential can transform your hiring process.